hrhartmann/fintual_portfolio/README.md

 ### By Hans Hartmann

-## This project is an Apply assignment for Fintual.
+This project is an Apply assignment for Fintual.

+## The program

 The main.py file contains the menu and it needs to be executed with python to work.